Riopradheep007/Data-Structures/Doubly Linked List/README.md

    * The traversal of this doubly linked list is bidirectional which is not possible in a singly linked list.

    *  Deletion of nodes is easy as compared to a Singly Linked List.
 A singly linked list deletion requires a pointer to the node and previous node to be deleted but in the doubly linked list, it only required the pointer which is to be deleted.

+Applications:

+    - A music player which has next and prev buttons.

+    - Represent a deck of cards in a game.

+    - The browser cache which allows you to hit the BACK-FORWARD pages.

+    - Applications that have a Most Recently Used list (a linked list of file names)

+    - Undo-Redo functionality